-Arduino board was design in the Ivrea Interaction Design Institute and their aim is students without a background in electronics and programming concept can also use this.
+The Arduino board was designed in the Ivrea Interaction Design Institute and their aim is, students without a background in electronics and programming can also use this.

 Note: If you already know about all this theory, you can switch to (1) sample programming model (2) preference settings and basic about IDE software (3) Installation process or (4) Direct programming with the first program Light up LED using Arduino

 This board helps to adapt challenges in electronics means interfacing of MCU (microcontroller unit) and different modules like GPS, GSM, RFID, Bluetooth etc in the easiest way.